Burnout Paradise: Critical reception

-However, some reviewers were disappointed that there was no option to restart a race or event.
+Some reviewers were disappointed that there was no option to restart a race or event.
 Instead the player had to either fail the event, or cancel the race by bringing the vehicle to a stop for a few seconds, and then return to the specific place on the map to try that particular race or event again.
 Criterion responded to this criticism by stating that they don't feel that this is a problem and that adding a "retry" option would introduce loading screens, which they "hate with a passion".
 Despite this, the option to restart an event was later added to the game via a free software update.
 Eurogamer found DJ Atomika, the game's guide, to be "instantly dislikeable".

 The Remastered release was met with similarly positive reviews, albeit slightly less than the original release.
 Metacritic gave the PlayStation 4 version a score of 82 out of 100, and the Xbox One version a score of 79 out of 100.

 Awards

 Paradise won several awards in 2008, with Spike TV, GameTrailers and GameSpot all awarding it Best Driving Game.
 Additionally, Paradise won GameSpot's award for Best Downloadable Content in 2008.
+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Burnout Paradise with "Racing Game of the Year".

 Use in academia

-The game has been the subject of several academic papers investigating a range of fields, often connected to the title's intensity and need for fast reaction time.
+Burnout Paradise has been the subject of several academic papers investigating a range of fields, often connected to the title's intensity and need for fast reaction time.
 These include studies on gamer cardiology, phenomenological correspondence and control abstraction and computer game pedagogy.